-Legal Assistants are trained professionals who play an integral part in providing services to law offices, private businesses, government agencies and the community.
-Working under the supervision of an attorney, these professionals work in all areas of law practice – civil law, corporate, estate administration, real estate law, domestic relations and administrative law.
-Performing a variety of tasks, legal assistants document pleading preparation, conduct legal research and writing, interview witnesses, investigate and prepare for trial.
+Legal Assistants are trained professionals who play an integral part in providing services to law offices, private businesses, government agencies, and the community.
+Working under the supervision of an attorney, these professionals work in all areas of law practice – civil law, corporate, estate administration, real estate law, domestic relations, and administrative law.
+Legal assistants perform a variety of tasks, including documenting plead preparation, conducting legal research and writing, interviewing witnesses, investigating, and preparing for trial.

 - Demonstrate an understanding of the federal and state judicial systems;

 - Conduct legal research and use that knowledge professionally;

 - Organize and use what you know to produce common legal documents;

 - Understand the ethical obligations of both legal assistants and attorneys;